 Texas has varied agricultural industry across the state.
 Agriculture provides jobs, food sources, trade, and port facilities used in the distribution of goods.
-This experienced industry serious loss from the rains and winds of Hurricane Harvey.
+This industry experienced serious loss from the rains and winds of Hurricane Harvey.

-As of November 1, 2017, Hurricane Harvey caused more than \$200 million in crop and livestock losses, according to Texas A&M AgriLife Extension Service economists.33
+As of November 1, 2017, Hurricane Harvey caused more than \$200 million in crop and livestock losses, according to Texas A&M AgriLife Extension Service economists.
+33

-Source: AgriLife Extension Twitter Feed; https://twitter.com/txextension

-Estimated losses by commodity include \$93 million in livestock loss; \$100 million loss in cotton crops; and \$8 million in loss to the rice and soybean industry.
-While the livestock numbers do include industry infrastructure such as fencing that must be repaired or replaced and approximately 200,000 bales of hay lost,34 it does not include an estimated number of dead livestock.
+Source: AgriLife Extension Twitter Feed; https://twitter.com/txextension and approximately 200,000 bales of hay lost, it does not include an estimated number of dead livestock.
 These numbers are estimated to be in the tens of thousands.
 The reports also do not include losses to the fishing industry, including decreased fishing activity and storm-related damage to vessels and equipment.
-This estimate will not be available until after oyster season ends in late spring 2018.35 These forthcoming numbers will cause the losses in the agriculture industry to continue to increase.
+This estimate will not be available until after oyster season ends in late spring 2018.
+These forthcoming numbers will cause the losses in the agriculture industry to continue to increase.